 We are also working with the community and Seattle Parks on an initiative to plan future park and open space improvements in the neighborhood.
-After a series of Open Space Forums in the fall 2014, the project’s steering committee is working to complete a summary report and recommendations.
+After a series of Open Space Forums in the fall of 2014, the project’s steering committee is working to complete a summary report and recommendations.
 To see presentations and documents from these Open Space Forums, visit our Project Documents page.

 Planning for Change